jack-avery/rasbot/modules/README.md

 The code that replaces `&sample&` in the response goes in a method called `main`.<br/>
 You can find the `TwitchBot` instance as `self.bot`.<br/>

-> Wiki page containing useful information about this coming soon!
+If your module intends to use arguments, get them by setting the `consume` static variable and calling `self.get_args()`.<br/>
+*This helps bunch up arguments together, allowing multiple modules in the same command to interact predictably.*

-Your module can have a help message, stored in the `helpmsg` static variable.
+Your module can have a help message, stored in the `helpmsg` static variable.<br/>
-Whatever it contains will be shown if the method is provided as an argument for the `help` command.<br/>
+Whatever it contains will be shown if the method is provided as an argument for the `help` command.

 Otherwise, you're free to add whatever you want to the module, as long as you know how to code it.
+> Wiki page containing more useful information about modules coming soon™️!

 ### **Be very careful as this can be abused!**<br/>